programminghistorian/jekyll/lessons/vector-layers-qgis.md

     necessary), change font size to 18.0, change Placement to Above Left, and then click OK

-On the northern coast of Lot 39 between Britain’s Pond and St. Peters Bay, we will now put a dot for the location of a long lost village called Havre-St-Pierre.
+On the northern coast of Lot 39 between Britain's Pond and St. Peters Bay, we will now put a dot for the location of a long lost village called Havre-St-Pierre.

--   Havre-St-Pierre was the island’s first Acadian settlement but has been uninhabited since the Acadian deportation of 1758.
+-   Havre-St-Pierre was the island's first Acadian settlement but has been uninhabited since the Acadian deportation of 1758.

 -   With the crosshair click on Havre-St. Pierre.
 In the Attribute table